4 Tips For Visiting Hershey, PA With Kids

 We went to Hershey, Pennsylvania on a whim.
 We had no weekend plans, it’s a reasonable drive from New York City, and my husband and I both had childhood memories of Hershey Park that made us curious about it.

-How To Plan A Weekend Trip To Hershey, PA
+How To Plan A Hershey Family Vacation

-We loved Chocolate World.
+We all loved Chocolate World.
 It’s expensive, but fun.
 We started with a ride through a pseudo Hershey’s factory where cows sing and you learn how Kisses are made.

 The highlight for us was making our own oversized chocolate bars.
 Using touch-screens, Tiny Traveler and I each chose the kind of chocolate we wanted and selected fillings.